 Sealants - Placing protective sealants across the chewing surfaces will prevent cavities from forming in areas that are at an increased risk.
 They’re very easy to apply and can be placed by your dentist or hygienist.

 Fluoride - Topical fluoride during your dental visits with strengthen enamel that has been weakened due to dry mouth, poor oral hygiene, or nutritional risks.
-If necessary, your dentist may also prescribe a home fluoride to use on a daily basis if you have multiple areas of demineralization or existing decay.
+If necessary, your dentist may also prescribe a home fluoride to use daily if you have multiple areas of demineralization or existing decay.

 Xylitol - Chewing gum or using a spray that contains xylitol will prevent plaque from building up on the surface of your teeth.

-Make it easier to take care of you or your loved one’s teeth.
-Investing in electronic toothbrushes and home oral hygiene aids make oral care habits simpler and more effective.
+Make it easier to take care of your or your loved one’s teeth.
+Investing in electronic toothbrushes and home oral hygiene aids makes oral care habits simpler and more effective.
 Don’t put your dental visits off.
 Always schedule your next preventive care visit while you’re still at the dentist.
-In the worst case scenario, the appointment can be rescheduled if a conflict comes up.
+In the worst-case scenario, the appointment can be rescheduled if a conflict comes up.
 Cleanings every 6 months will minimize the impact of poor oral health and allow your dentist to diagnose needs while they are smaller and simpler to treat.